ptv-logistics/Leaflet.NonTiledLayer/Readme.md

 * *maxZoom* - the maximum zoom level for which the overlay is requested
 * *zIndex* - z-index of the images
 * *pane* - the name of the pane where the child div is inserted; default: 'overlayPane'
+* *pointerEvents* - the pointer-events style for the overlayer, default: null

 The pane and zIndex properties allow to fine-tune the layer ordering.
 For example, it is possible to insert a NonTiledLayer between two layers the tilePane, like the labels in http://80.146.239.139/SpatialTutorial/05-SymbolScaling.html, or on top of the vector shapes, like the labels in http://ptv-logistics.github.io/fl-labs/.